uwcartlab/webmapping/Chapter07/readme.md

 ###### Figure 2.8: The revised message when conflicts are resolved, allowing a merge

-Now that you know a bit about markdown, work in your team to insert a basic outline for your _readme.md_ file based on the [final project proposal guidelines](https://canvas.wisc.edu/courses/180498/pages/final-project-assignment "Final Project Assignment").
-The final project proposal should include sections for your title + team members, your personas and scenarios (perhaps with subheadings separating the personas and scenarios), your requirements document as an numbered list (again separated by representation and interaction requirements), and your wireframes, embedded as images linked from an _img_ folder in your directory (Figure 2.9).
+Now that you know a bit about markdown, work in your team to insert a basic outline for your _readme.md_ file based on the [group project proposal guidelines](https://canvas.wisc.edu/courses/180498/pages/final-project-assignment "group project Assignment").
+The group project proposal should include sections for your title + team members, your personas and scenarios (perhaps with subheadings separating the personas and scenarios), your requirements document as an numbered list (again separated by representation and interaction requirements), and your wireframes, embedded as images linked from an _img_ folder in your directory (Figure 2.9).
 It is worth experimenting with the collaborative coding process early on, perhaps over a video call with your teammates.

 ![figure7.2.9.png](img/figure7.2.9.png)

-###### Figure 2.9: The final project proposal outline
+###### Figure 2.9: The group project proposal outline

 As you collaboratively write and edit your proposal, you again will create conflicts that you will need to resolve before merging.
 For instance, Figure 2.10 shows a _search_ operator added by a teammate to the interaction requirements.
 Before adding a description to your _retrieve_ operator, resolve this conflict so that your teammates can see your description to inform their own (Figure 2.11).
-The final project proposal is designed to get you in the habit of committing, pushing, and merging using the lower risk framework of markdown as practice for collaborative coding with JavaScript on the actual final project interactive.
+The group project proposal is designed to get you in the habit of committing, pushing, and merging using the lower risk framework of markdown as practice for collaborative coding with JavaScript on the actual group project interactive.

 ![figure7.2.10.png](img/figure7.2.10.png)